-The majority of the Company's operating lease payments relate to the Company's three building corporate headquarters in Seattle, Washington.
-The lease for all three buildings will expire in 2022 with an option for renewal.
+The majority of the Company's operating lease payments relate to the Company's four building corporate headquarters in Seattle, Washington.
+The leases for all four buildings will expire in 2022 with options for renewal.
 The Company also leases additional office space for product development and sales and support personnel in the United States and internationally.

-In October 2006, the Company entered into an agreement to lease a total of approximately 137,000 square feet of office space in a building known as 333 Elliott West, which is adjacent to the three buildings that serve as the Company's corporate headquarters.
+In October 2006, the Company entered into an agreement to lease a total of approximately 137,000 square feet of office space in a building known as 333 Elliott West, which is adjacent to the four buildings that serve as the Company's corporate headquarters.
 The lease expires in 2018.
 The Company is currently subleasing all floors of this building.